TuxCoding/ThunderOverlay/README.md

         -   However, the maximum of those cases across all languages are only `6`
         -   It's possible to detect the destroyed vehicle type based on destroyed trigger word (e.g. `shot down` or `destroyed`), but this is dependend on damage source vehicle and won't help to verify the type of the destroyed vehicle

-### The overlay doesn't work with the minimal client

-The web server from the game client is only provided by the full client version.

 ### How does it work?